openwanderer/example-app/README.md

 Within this repository are three example apps making use of both the client `jsapi` and the server.
 Note that there are, or will be, examples for both the PHP server and the new Node.js server.

 - `hello-world` : a Hello World OpenWanderer server app.
-Contains the absolute basic PHP and JavaScript code to view panoramas by ID and navigate along sequences.
+Contains the absolute basic server and JavaScript code to view panoramas by ID and navigate along sequences.

 - `basic` : a very basic usable app.
 Allows you to upload sequences of panoramas, as well as search for a panorama by ID or latitude/longitude and navigate along a pano sequence.